How You Can Help Your Loved One with Mental Illness

 Helping Your Loved One with Mental Illness

 I get it.
 Mental illness is a difficult subject to talk about, especially when you aren’t well informed.
 But there are ways you can help your loved one with mental illness.
 There are also things you shouldn’t do or say.
 I spoke to some real-life mental illness sufferers to see what they wished their loved ones would do for them.
-These are a few of the responses that I got, and some are my own suggestions after living life with Moderate Anxiety and Major Depressive Disorder.
+These are a few of the responses that I got, and some are my own suggestions after living life with a mild form of anxiety, Rapid Cycling Bipolar Disorder, and Borderline Personality Disorder.
 I am lucky enough to have a strong support system of caring people who actually help me through my struggles.
 But I know that this isn’t true for everyone.

 Understand My Diagnosis

 Take the time to gain some knowledge of my disorder.
 Speak with professionals.
 Read a book or two.
 Do some online research.
 Something.
 I’d love to be able to give you all the details, but I can’t.
 Even if I had them, I may not be able to explain them to you well enough.
 Before you respond, just try to understand.

 Don’t “Fix” Me